dragonexpert/socialgroups/contributing.md

 **Bugs**
 - It is expected that there will be bugs early on.
 Make sure to create an issue for them.
 Even better if you can do a Pull Request that resolves it.
 - If you don't have a solve for it, please list how to reproduce so I can verify whether I get that same issue on my site.

+**Join Space**
+- If you would like to discuss the project or make contributions, you can join in on space (teamdimensional.jetbrains.space)[here].
+You could easily work on developing a plugin to extend socialgroups in this environment while being able to have direct contact with developers of Socialgroups.